lganel/SVScore/README.md

   * SVScore expects custom gene annotation files to contain gene symbol/gene name in column 4 (though this can be changed with -m) and strand information in column 5

 # Notes
+The following must be in your path to use SVScore: svtools/bin, vcfanno, bedtools, tabix

-SVScore outputs a VCF file with the following scores added to the INFO field of each variant.
+SVScore outputs a VCF file with scores added to the INFO field of each variant.
 The VCF header is also updated to include those scores which are added.
-  * Under -o max or -o all
-      1. SVSCOREMAX_LEFT for all variants - max C score within the left breakend
-      2. SVSCOREMAX_RIGHT for all variants - max C score within the right breakend
-      3. SVSCOREMAX_SPAN for DEL/DUP - max C score within the span
-      4. SVSCOREMAX_LTRUNC for BND/INV variants whose left breakend seems to truncate a gene - max C score within gene downstream of beginning of left breakend
-      5. SVSCOREMAX_RTRUNC for BND/INV variants whose right breakend seems to truncate a gene - max C score within gene downstream of beginning of right breakend
-  * Under -o sum or -o all
-      1. SVSCORESUM_LEFT for all variants - sum of C scores within the left breakend
-      2. SVSCORESUM_RIGHT for all variants - sum of C scores within the right breakend
-      3. SVSCORESUM_SPAN for DEL/DUP - sum of C scores within the span
-      4. SVSCORESUM_LTRUNC for BND/INV variants whose left breakend seems to truncate a gene - sum of C scores within gene downstream of beginning of left breakend
-      5. SVSCORESUM_RTRUNC for BND/INV variants whose right breakend seems to truncate a gene - sum of C scores within gene downstream of beginning of right breakend
-  * Under -o top[number] or -o all
-      1. SVSCORETOP[number]_LEFT for all variants - sum of top [number] C scores within the left breakend
-      2. SVSCORETOP[number]_RIGHT for all variants - sum of top [number] C scores within the right breakend
-      3. SVSCORETOP[number]_SPAN for DEL/DUP - sum of top [number] C scores within the span
-      4. SVSCORETOP[number]_LTRUNC for BND/INV variants whose left breakend seems to truncate a gene - sum of top [number] C scores within gene downstream of beginning of left breakend
-      5. SVSCORETOP[number]_RTRUNC for BND/INV variants whose right breakend seems to truncate a gene - sum of top [number] C scores within gene downstream of beginning of right breakend
+Each score field has the following format: SVSCORE{$op}(_{$interval}). $op represents the operation used to calculate that score, which is one of max, sum, top (mean of top n scores in the interval), or mean. $interval represents the interval over which the score was calculated, which is one of left breakend, right breakend, span (for DEL/DUP), left truncation score (for INV/TRX variants which seem to truncate a gene on the left side, the interval is from the left breakend to the end of the gene), and right truncation score.
+Scores with no interval are the maximum over all intervals for that operation.

 SVScore creates a file of introns (unless a file called introns.bed already exists in the current directory) by subtracting the exon file from the gene file using bedtools.
 So, if there is already file called introns.bed in the current directory, rename it or SVScore will not work correctly.